jawahars16/website/content/blog/aws-rds-upgrades-nightmare/index.md

 ---
-title: RDS Upgrades - every enginner's nightmare
+title: RDS Upgrades - every engineer's nightmare
 date: "2023-02-12T22:12:03.284Z"
 description: "Upgrading a database is the stuff that nightmares are made of, especially when it comes to Amazon Web Services (AWS) Relational Database Service (RDS).
 It's like trying to change a tire on a car that's driving down the highway at 100 miles per hour!"
 featuredImage: "./featured-image.jpeg"